Tilagar Eco-Park

-Tilagor Eco Park (টিলাগড় ইকোপার্ক), located in Tilagor area of Sylhet district, is the third Eco-park of Bangladesh.
+Tilagar Eco-Park (টিলাগড় ইকোপার্ক), located in Tilagar area of Sylhet district, is the third Eco-park of Bangladesh.
 This Eco Park has been developed with some hillocks.
 There is a stream that has passed through the small hills of the Eco-park. hillocks.
 These hills and hillocks are abounded with many trees which are naturally grown.
 There are a number of fruit trees as well as the combinations of biodiversity.
 There are picnic corners available here and Children's Corners for the child.
 In this evergreen equatorial region, there is also a tea garden namely Lakkhachora Tea Garden and Chevron Gas Field adjacent to the Eco Park.